Hello! I’m a book hoarder who can’t read Japanese (yet! )

 Since you are into BL have you ever thought about reading 美しい彼?

 I loved the tv series and bought the light novel, but i’m a bit intimidated.
-I was thinking about suggesting a bookclub, but it is 18+ so i think it might not be something for the forum.
+I was thinking about suggesting a bookclub, but it is 18+ so i think it might not be something for the forum. :sweat_smile:

 Have you heard that there will be a movie?
-No date yet, but i’m excited though for movies the time till it will be viewable outside of japan is longer than for dramas
+No date yet, but i’m excited :laughing: though for movies the time till it will be viewable outside of japan is longer than for dramas :weary:

-Is it?
-It’s still showing up for me on booklive, even though I am supposed to block everything above R15.
+Is it? :hushed: It’s still showing up for me on booklive, even though I am supposed to block everything above R15.

 (That being said, there are no strict regulations for books in Japan, so maybe the flag was just not set)

-Well i think i remember seeing a sticker on the plastic wrapping, but i already took that of and having flipped through it at least one of the pictures was serious bl, but since i haven’t read it and i don’t know how they determine the rating
+Well i think i remember seeing a sticker on the plastic wrapping, but i already took that of and having flipped through it at least one of the pictures was serious bl, but since i haven’t read it and i don’t know how they determine the rating :woman_shrugging:

 I have to ask: How many languages are you speaking/studying?!